HeartBeat-SE/HeartBeat-SE-DTM/domain-exploration/ubiquitous-language.md

 ### AED Database

-A structured set of data about First Responders and AEDs held and updated by the *AUSL*.
+AEDs must be stored indicating the precise location (expressed using geographical coordinates), the name of the place and all the information regarding their availability.

 ### Code Blue